SCRT-HQ/VaporShell/docs/glossary/New-VSIAMInstanceProfile.md

----
-layout: glossary
-title: New-VSIAMInstanceProfile
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSIAMInstanceProfile

 ## SYNOPSIS
-Adds an AWS::IAM::InstanceProfile resource to the template
+Adds an AWS::IAM::InstanceProfile resource to the template.
+Creates a new instance profile.
+For information about instance profiles, go to About Instance Profiles: https://docs.aws.amazon.com/IAM/latest/UserGuide/AboutInstanceProfiles.html.

 ## SYNTAX